Jxck-S/plane-notify/README.md

 ### Contributing

- Im open to any help or suggestions, I realize theirs much better ways im sure to do alot of my methods, im only a noob.
+ I'm open to any help or suggestions, I realize there's much better ways I'm sure to do a lot of my methods, I'm only a noob.
 I'll accept pull requests.
-If you'd like to discuss join <https://JacksTech.net/Discord>
+If you'd like to discuss, join <https://JacksTech.net/Discord>

 ### [Algorithm](PseudoCode.md)